shell02/Tasks-Manager/README.md

 ## Setup

-Add this in a .env file at the root of the directory.
+Add this in a .env file in the backend directory.
 ```
 POSTGRES_USER=postgres
 POSTGRES_PASSWORD=postgres